-Jimi Hendrix – “Pali Gap” – Anytime I hear later Hendrix, like this tune from Rainbow Bridge, I can’t help but think what might have been having he did not die at 27.
-His playing here is so fluid, inventive, and unrelenting it simply boggles my mind.
+Jimi Hendrix – “Pali Gap” – Anytime I hear Hendrix later, like this tune from Rainbow Bridge, I can’t help but think what he might have been having if he did not die at 27.
+His playing here is so fluid, inventive, and unrelenting that it simply boggles my mind.
 This is a track most people have not heard of, and if you play it for them, they might not know it is Hendrix.
 It represents an advancement in his playing beyond the Hendrix of Smash Hits.
 His use of chromaticism and melodic runs over feedback represents the early maturing of his playing.
 What might have been is one of the significant losses for guitarists.
 While “Machine Gun” on Band of Gypsies is his tour-de-force, this track, without the psychedelic whammy bar interlude, is more accessible.

 Steve Howe – “Yours is No Disgrace” – While Howe is not the most soulful lead guitarist, his tone and vibrato are always a bit off for me.
 His versatility as a guitarist may be unparalleled in rock.
 He can play classical, Travis fingerstyle, jazz, and his distinctly Steve Howe amalgam.
-Some may claim that progressive rock is not rock, they are right – it isn’t.
+Some may claim that progressive rock does not rock, but they are right – it is.
 But no one, including Robert Fripp in King Crimson, played better prog-rock guitar or won more guitar polls.
 Why?
 Check out this song from the Yes Album.
 Eight minutes of complete guitar mastery.
-He changes tones, adds echo, plays solos in different styles while driving the music forward with tasty chord voicings, changing tempos, and the occasional dose of controlled feedback.
+He changes tones, adds echo, and plays solos in different styles while driving the music forward with tasty chord voicings, changing tempos, and the occasional dose of controlled feedback.
 This song is a clinic.

-Jeff Beck – “Good-bye Pork Pie Hat” – A match made in heaven – Beatles producer George Martin, Jeff Beck playing the Charles Mingus jazz standard.
+Jeff Beck – “Good-bye Pork Pie Hat” – A match made in heaven – Beatles producer George Martin, Jeff Beck is playing the Charles Mingus jazz standard.
 No one before or since has appropriately captured Beck’s genius for tone, intonation, and space the way Martin did on Blow by Blow and this tune from Wired.
-You wonder, over and over, how does he get those sounds out of his guitar.
+You wonder, over and over, how he gets those sounds out of his guitar.
 No one has such mastery over tone as Mr. Beck.
-Hints of feedback throughout the song that breaks free at just the right time, then move quickly again to background – create what may be one of the most emotional performances captured on vinyl.
+Hints of feedback throughout the song that breaks free at just the right time, then move quickly again to the background – create what may be one of the most emotional performances captured on vinyl.
 The sound is so rich here.
 Later self-produced records by Beck would almost always disappoint.
 It wasn’t until last years’ Appearing this Week at Ronnie Scott’s would Beck’s mastery was so clearly and fully on display.

 As much as I would like to say this list is complete, it isn’t.
 There are dozens of other “iconic performances”.
 These are my favorites.